spiffe/spiffe/standards/WIT-SVID.md

 Unique identifier of the key-pair used by the issuer to sign the WIT-SVID.
 The `kid` header parameter is defined by the [JSON Web Signature (JWS)][2] document.

-For a WIT-SVID, this cparameter MUST be present.
+For a WIT-SVID, this parameter MUST be present.
 This differs from the upstream WIT itself where this parameter is optional.

 The format of the value of this parameter is unspecified and it MUST be treated by verifiers as a case-sensitive string.